browserengineering/book/book/scheduling.md

             self.set_needs_raster_and_draw()
         self.lock.release()
 ```

+Make sure to update the `Chrome` to use this new `url` field, since we
+don't want the chrome, running on the browser thread, to read from the
+tab, running on the main thread.

 Note that `commit` is called on the main thread, but acquires the
 browser thread lock.
 As a result, `commit` is a critical time when